How to Trade Market Sentiment: Understanding What Moves Markets

 Market sentiment is the overall attitude of investors toward a particular security or market.
 It is often used to gauge whether a market is bullish or bearish.
 Bullish sentiment indicates that investors are optimistic about the future and expect prices to rise, while bearish sentiment indicates that investors are pessimistic and expect prices to fall.

 There are a few ways to measure market sentiment.
 The most common is through surveys, where investors are asked about their current outlook on the market.
 Another way to measure sentiment is through trading activity.
-For example, if there is a lot of buying activity in a particular stock, it could be an indication that sentiment is bullish.
+For example, if there is a lot of buying activity in a particular stock, investing in fast growth stocks, it could be an indication that sentiment is bullish.

 How to Trade Market Sentiment?